f5devcentral/f5-rseries-training/docs/rseries_f5os_configuration_backup_and_restore.rst

 Restoring Tenants from a UCS Backup
 ====================================

-Once the tenant has finished starting up you'll need to load and restore via UCS file.
+Once the tenant has finished starting up, you'll need to load and restore via UCS file.
 This should follow normal BIG-IP restoration procedures.